Marxsal/marxsal.github.io/quinoid/index.md

 ## Usage Notes

+**Intallation note:**
+On some versions of Android, you may need to go into the application manager and grant yourself storage permissions.

+**Finding and opening existing files:**
 Note that there are two file selection mechanisms.
 "File Explorer" and "System Exlorer".
 "File Explorer" is now inside the overflow menu.
 The "System Explorer" appears as a "+" icon on the action bar. __File Explorer__ will probably only work with files that Android considers "internal".
 This is due to changes in Android permissons starting with Android 4.4.